-If you’re worried that you or a loved one might be abusing drugs or alcohol, look for these warning signs.
+If you’re worried that you or a loved one might be abusing drugs or alcohol, look for these warning signs of addiction.

 Hard Time Setting Limits

 Drink or use more than you intended, for longer than you intended, or despite telling yourself that you won’t do it this time.

 Feeling the need to use in order to feel normal